Busta Rhymes: 2000–2004: Anarchy, Genesis, and It Ain't Safe No More

 In 2000, Busta Rhymes released his final album for Elektra, titled Anarchy.

-He released Genesis in 2001.
+In February 2001, Busta Rhymes signed with J Records under the leadership of Clive Davis.
+That November, Busta Rhymes released his fifth studio album, Genesis.
+It later sold one million domestic copies and certified Platinum by RIAA.
 The album featured collaborations with Mary J. Blige, P. Diddy, Kelis, and others.

 In 2002, Busta Rhymes released his sixth studio album, It Ain't Safe No More.
+On January 6, 2003, It Ain't Safe No More... was certified Gold by the Recording Industry Association of America (RIAA).